Daily High to Daily Low: Is It Safe to Buy Wipro Limited (WIT)?

 WIT’s Market Performance

-WIT stocks went down by -1.54% for the week, with a monthly jump of 2.05% and a quarterly performance of 5.90%, while its annual performance rate touched 79.96%.
-The volatility ratio for the week stands at 1.09% while the volatility levels for the past 30 days are set at 1.47% for Wipro Limited.
-The simple moving average for the period of the last 20 days is -3.56% for WIT stocks with a simple moving average of 14.58% for the last 200 days.
+WIT stocks went down by -1.33% for the week, with a monthly drop of -0.11% and a quarterly performance of 2.41%, while its annual performance rate touched 81.10%.
+The volatility ratio for the week stands at 1.37% while the volatility levels for the past 30 days are set at 1.38% for Wipro Limited.
+The simple moving average for the period of the last 20 days is -4.69% for WIT stocks with a simple moving average of 12.95% for the last 200 days.

-Volatility was left at 1.47%, however, over the last 30 days, the volatility rate increased by 1.09%, as shares surge +0.67% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -1.32% lower at present.
+Volatility was left at 1.38%, however, over the last 30 days, the volatility rate increased by 1.37%, as shares sank -6.90% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -4.60% lower at present.

 Stock Fundamentals for WIT